Mac-Rsh/mr-library/document/device/dac/dac_EN.md

 | `=0`             | Close successfully |
 | `<0`             | Error code         |

 Note: When closing the device, all channels will be automatically restored to the default state.
-The channel needs to be reconfigured after reopening.
+The channel needs to be reconfigured after reopening(This feature can be turned off).

 ## Control DAC Device